MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Files/Grant-MgDriveItemPermission.md

 ## SYNOPSIS
 Grant users access to a link represented by a permission\]\[\].
 This API is available in the following \[national cloud deployments.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Grant-MgBetaDriveItemPermission](/powershell/module/Microsoft.Graph.Beta.Files/Grant-MgBetaDriveItemPermission?view=graph-powershell-beta)

 ## SYNTAX